ros-navigation/docs.nav2.org/concepts/index.rst

 An example would be the DWB controller used with name ``FollowPath``, as it follows a reference path.
 In this case, then all parameters for DWB would be placed in that namespace, e.g. ``FollowPath.<param>``.

-These three servers then expose an action interface corresponding to its task.
+These three servers then expose an action interface corresponding to their task.
 When the behavior tree ticks the corresponding BT node, it will call the action server to process its task.
 The action server callback inside the server will call the chosen algorithm by its name (e.g. ``FollowPath``) that maps to a specific algorithm.
 This allows a user to abstract the algorithm used in the behavior tree to classes of algorithms.